Buna, Texas: Geography

 According to the United States Census Bureau, the Buna CDP has a total area of 15.6 km2, of which 0.01 km2, or 0.08%, are water.
 The community sits on a low watershed divide, with the west side of town draining to the Neches River and the east side draining to the Sabine River.

 Demographics

+First listed as an unincorporated place which included Bessmay in the 1970 U.S. census and appeared as the Bessmay-Buna census designated place in the 1980 United States census.
+In the 1990 U.S. census the CDP was renamed the Buna CDP.

+2020 census

 As of the 2020 United States census, there were 2,137 people, 802 households, and 557 families residing in the CDP.